kjenike/panagram/README.md

 # Hosting and Proxies

 Panagram uses [Dash](https://dash.plotly.com/introduction) to serve the plotly visualizations.
-Normally Dash will serve this on a dedicated webserver on port 8050 that is only viewable on your localhost, but you can reverse proxy to a different port and path using a web engine such as [nginx](https://www.nginx.com/)
+By default the dedicated webserver runs on localhost (127.0.0.1) on port 8050, but you can reverse proxy to a different port and path using a web engine such as [nginx](https://www.nginx.com/)

 For nginx, first reconfigure your nginx configuration file to add (note to be very careful